The SaaS market is big.

 - Long-form wins: It’s been proven again and again that long-form blog posts rank higher, generate the most social shares, and perform better than short articles.
 Write at least 1,000 words.

 - Optimize for Google: Learn the fundamentals of keyword research and on-page SEO.
 A blueprint should be applied to every blog post for helping it rank higher.
+Use my SEO services if you need help.

 - Make it practical: Give the readers tools, instructions, and examples so they can take action right away versus scratching their heads.